UNICORE-EU/tsi/README.md

 ## Downloads

-TSI code is distributed within the Core server bundle, and also as a separate generic tar.gz file with its own Install procedure.
+TSI code is distributed within the Core server bundle, and also as a separate generic tar.gz file with an Install.sh script for installation.

 Check the SourceForge
 [Core server downloads](https://sourceforge.net/projects/unicore/files/Servers/Core)